SSR framework for Svelte 5 + Bun with islands-based selective hydration

 Events

-Mochi emits lifecycle events through a process-wide mitt emitter exported as mochiEvents.
-Subscribe from application code to feed metrics, audit logs, custom log destinations, or anything else that wants a structured view of what the server is doing.
+Mochi exposes a process-wide mitt emitter named mochiEvents.
+Subscribe from application code to feed metrics, audit logs, custom log destinations, or anything else that needs a structured view of server activity.

-Names use a namespace:action convention.
-Every event key is in the typed MochiEventMap, so handlers receive a precise payload type without casts.
+Event names use a namespace:action convention.
+Every key is in the typed MochiEventMap, so handlers receive a precise payload type without casts.

 Subscribing